Structure in Deep Reinforcement Learning: A Survey and Open Problems: Structure as Side Information

 States can also be more generally represented as graphs \shortcite{janisch-arxiv20a,sharma-uai22a}, or by using symbolic inductive biases \shortcite{garnelo-arxiv16a} fed to a learning module in addition to the original state.

 Action relations help tackle instances where the agent has multiple possible actions available and the set of actions is significantly large.
-These methods capture relations using either attention mechanisms \shortcite{jain-icml21a,biza-arxiv22a} or graphs \shortcite{wang-ijcai19a}, thus offering scalability to high-dimensional action spaces.
+These methods capture relations using either attention mechanisms \shortcite{jain-icml21a,biza-iclr22a} or graphs \shortcite{wang-ijcai19a}, thus offering scalability to high-dimensional action spaces.
+Additionally, relations between states and actions have helped define notions such as intents and affordances~\shortcite{abel-icaps15a,khetapal-icml20a}.

-\paragraph{Relational Value Functions and Policies} Traditional work in Relational MDPs has also explored ways to represent and construct first-order representations of value functions and/or policies to generalize to new instances.
-These include Regression Trees \shortcite{mausam-icaps03a}, Decision Lists \shortcite{fern-jair06a}, Algebraic Decision Diagrams \shortcite{joshi-jair11a}, and Linear Basis Functions \shortcite{guestrin-ijcai03a,sanner-arxiv12a}.
-Recent approaches have started looking into DNN representations~\shortcite{zambaldi-iclr19a,garg-icml20a}, with extensions into modeling problem aspects such as morphology in Robotic tasks~\shortcite{wang-iclr18a} in a relational manner.
+\paragraph{Relational Value Functions and Policies.} Traditional work in Relational MDPs has also explored ways to represent and construct first-order representations of value functions and/or policies to generalize to new instances.
+These include Regression Trees \shortcite{mausam-icaps03a}, Decision Lists \shortcite{fern-jair06a}, Algebraic Decision Diagrams \shortcite{joshi-jair11a}, Linear Basis Functions \shortcite{guestrin-ijcai03a,sanner-uai05a}, and Graph Laplacians \shortcite{mahadevan-jmlr07a}.
+Recent approaches have started looking into DNN representations~\shortcite{zambaldi-iclr19a,garg-icml20a}, with extensions into modeling problem aspects such as morphology in Robotic tasks~\shortcite{wang-iclr18a} in a relational manner, or learning diffusion operators for constructing intrinsic rewards~\shortcite{klissarov-icml23a}.

-\paragraph{Relational Tasks} A parallel line of work looks at capturing relations in a multi-task setting, where task perturbations are either in the form of goals and corresponding rewards \shortcite{sohn-neurips18a,illanes-icaps20a,kumar-neurips22a}.
+\paragraph{Relational Tasks.} A parallel line of work looks at capturing relations in a multi-task setting, where task perturbations are either in the form of goals and corresponding rewards \shortcite{sohn-neurips18a,illanes-icaps20a,kumar-neurips22a}.
 Most work aims at integrating these relationships into the optimization procedure and/or additionally capturing them as models.
 We delve deeper into specifics in later sections.